Warning: This work has been rated 16+ for violence and mature content.

 Adrian’s hands on the steering began to aggressively shake.
 In no universe would they ever be able to be together.
 They would be taken apart, both destroyed, both broken, both walking the Earth as zombies.
 Alive, but not really living.
 The world would break, break, break, break them.

 Or was he going mad?
-Was what he thinking really true?
+Was what he was thinking really true?
 Could they have been alright after all?

 No matter.
 He already did the deed.